openhwgroup/cva6/CONTRIBUTING.md

     * This can help save significant review and overhauling effort for you and us when dealing with the pull request review.
     * Together, we can anticipate specific cases that are not addressed here.
     * If you do not know how to contact us already, get in touch through info@eclipse-foundation.org or open an issue in GitHub.

-- Early discussions with the CVA6 team may yield one of two possible outcomes:
-    * Development of a strategy to integrate your contribution onto a specific development branch, with the goal of upstreaming to the master branch.
-    * Recommendation to create a new Eclipse Foundation project that would be a peer to the [OpenHW CVA6 project](https://projects.eclipse.org/projects/openhw.cva6).

 - Specific recommendations:
     * For instruction set extensions, talk to the team to assess the relevance of including it into the core or as a coprocessor on the CV-X-IF interface.